slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On travel and nomadism

 Travel is the only thing you buy that makes you richer.
 Traveling as mini lifes.

-> *'A good traveler has no fixed plans and is not intent on arriving.' -- Lao Tzu*
+Travel solves a plethora of self-improvement goals.

 > *'Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
 Climb that goddamn mountain.' -- Jack Kerouac*

 HINTS on travel:

-- People who schedule their free time are happier but think less about getting the most for your buck and more about who you’re going with.
-And how long should your vacation be?
-Research says aim for 3 to 6 days.
-Frequency beats intensity.
-People have a cultural memory of travelling as expensive but it's not.
-- Travel solves a plethora of self-improvement goals in one fell swoop.
-Travellers grow in different ways other than careers.
 - How does really traveling differ from a standard vacation?
 Travelling is getting under the skin of the place.
+- Think less about getting the most for your buck and more about who you’re going with.
+- How long should your vacation be?
+Research says aim for 3 to 6 days of travel.
+Frequency beats intensity.
 - Travellers are the best money managers.
+People have a cultural memory of travelling as expensive but it's not.

 HINTS on nomadism:

-> *'Build a business with the heuristic of "Maximize Jason's vacation time":
+> *'Build a business with the heuristic of "Maximize my vacation time":
-Stage One: Contracting
-Stage Two: Travelling Between Contracts
-Stage Three: Travelling While Contracting
-Stage Four: Software Product Business
+Contracting -> Travelling Between Contracts -> Travelling While Contracting -> Software Product Business -> Chillin'*
-Stage Five: Chillin'*